wangchenxi7/Semeru-dev/README.md

   code manage_semeru_frontswap_module.sh
   ./manage_semeru_frontswap_module.sh semeru
   ## In case of error, try rebooting both servers, CPU server with iDrac
-  # To close the swap partition, do the following:
+  # To close the swap partition, first kill the CPU server JVM, then do the following:
   # @CPU server
-  cd ~/Semeru/ShellScript/
-  ./install_semeru_module.sh close_semeru
+  ./manage_semeru_frontswap_module.sh semeru close_semeru
   # If the memory servers are crashed, the CPU server should disconnect
   # with the memory servers automatically.
   # In this case, we recommend to restart the CPU server for performance test.